megaease/easeprobe/README.md

 * `HTTP_AUTHORIZATION`
 * `HTTP_TIMEOUT`

-The following example configurations illustrate the easeprobe supported features.
+The following example configurations illustrate the EaseProbe supported features.

 **Notes**: All probes have the following options: